El Cocal: A hidden community

 The community that I am supporting and educating through GVI is called El Cocal.
 Cocal is an illegal community predominately occupied by refugees from Nicaragua and poor Costa Ricans, and there is a lot of racial tension between the two groups.
 The community has about 2000 people, and the original inhabitants have been there for over 25 years.
 It is located right next to Quepos in southwestern Costa Rica, but it is separated by 50 meters of ocean, which makes it appear as though it’s an island.
 The waterway between Quepos and Cocal causes additional separation from the mainland, and in my opinion, makes it harder to make changes in the community.
 In order to get there, you have to pay to get on a boat and cross the ocean.
 For those who have limited funds, coming and going from the area for school or work is expensive and for some, is not feasible.

 Some of the problems that Cocal faces are largely due to the fact that the government does not recognize it.
 The inhabitants simply found the land and built their homes on it.
 If it was a government recognized community and they paid taxes, there would be a bridge built to connect it to the mainland, and there would be a police force regulating the area.
 Most children run free while parents are working two or three jobs to make ends meet, and for those that are not in school, they are on the streets.
 Cocal is a dangerous area at night.
-There are a lot of drugs and drug dealers in the area, and substance abuse is prevalent.
-In addition to the dangers at night, I have also heard from other Quepos residents that Cocal is not the best place to wander alone during the day.
+I have also heard from other Quepos residents that Cocal is not the best place to wander alone during the day.
 However, we always travel in groups, and I’ve never felt insecure there.
 If anything, the locals recognize our blue volunteer t-shirts and wave to us.

 The inhabitants have figured out how to live on this land with minimal support.
 Their resourcefulness is rather impressive, and they are able to utilize natural items such as wood and metal recycling to build their houses.
 However, in most of these homes, there is no electricity, running water, cable, internet, but some do have it, which is interesting since the power is supplied by the government institutions, such as ICE, the state electricity company.
 For those that don’t have electricity and water, they steal it from the people who have it which can sometimes lead to additional tensions.